openapi-processor/openapi-processor-intellij/README.md

 ** Note: this is a PREVIEW ** - Adds support for the [openapi-processor](https://docs.openapiprocessor.io/oap/home/home.html) `mapping.yaml` configuration file.
 <br/><br/>

-* automatically selects the json schema of the `mapping.yaml` to provide editing support (autocompletion & validation)
+* automatically selects the json schema of the `mapping.yaml` to provide editing support (autocompletion & validation).
+Note that the `openapi-processor-mapping: v2` line in the `mapping.yaml` is used to detect it.
 * marks the `mapping.yaml` with an openapi-processor icon to separate it from the openapi yaml file(s)
+* navigation gutter icon on `package-name` configuration in the `mapping.yaml`.
+If the target package exists, it will navigate to the package with the generated sources.
 <br/><br/>
 <!-- Plugin description end -->